 Since 2009 the British Trust of Ornithology has trained bird ringers and other assistants, have carried out surveys, ringing and recording the populations of wild birds in meadows and fields around Hungerford.

-More than 100 species have been identified of both resident and migrating birds.
-These numbers are quite extraordinary for a limited area of countryside.
+More than 100 species of both resident and migrating birds have been identified, extraordinary numbers for such a small area of countryside.

-This work will continue in 2013 and extended to practical demonstrations to be held in Freeman's Marsh each month from May to August when the ringers will set up their recording centre at the western end of Freeman's Marsh, downstream of the foot bridge on the south side of the River Dun.
+Monitoring of birds occurs annually, and will be extended to include practical demonstrations to be held in Freeman’s Marsh each month from May to August, when the ringers will set up their recording centre at the western end of Freeman’s Marsh, downstream of the foot bridge on the south side of the River Dun.

 Detailed records show that the species caught and ringed represent 35 of all the species recorded in the surveys and it has been established that many residents are successfully breeding and the migrants are returning each year.

-This programme of demonstrations of the ringing and recording of the populations of birds is an extension of the conservation work already in hand in Freeman's Marsh.
-The protection of this government designated Site of Special Scientific Interest (SSSI) and the Natural England's Higher Level Stewardship, where educational and guided walks and talks are features to promote the respect and preservation needed for our countryside
+This programme of demonstrations of the ringing and recording of the populations of birds is an extension of the conservation work already in hand in Freeman’s Marsh.
+The protection of this government designated Site of Special Scientific Interest (SSSI) and the Natural England’s Higher Level Stewardship, where educational and guided walks and talks are features to promote the respect and preservation needed for our countryside.
+Find out more about Bird Ringing here.

 Freeman’s Marsh is owned by the Town and Manor of Hungerford.
 With help from Natural England, the Trustees have developed a plan for restoring wildlife and securing the future of the Marsh for people to enjoy.